xon88/laravel5-REST-example/readme.md

 systemctl enable httpd
 ```

-Install MariaDB and register as service
+Install MariaDB and register as service:

 >Check if installed:
 ```